boywhoroared/practice/frontend_masters/intro_to_react/README.md

 You would have some routes directed/proxied to a static server or CDN, and other routes to your app or services.

+### Testing

+- Test actual user experiences, not the implementation details.
+  Examples:
+  - Make your test click the button rather than invoke the onClick handler directly.
+  - Don't test your function calls other functions most of the time.
+Most of the time you don't need to test at this level.

 ## Anecodotes

 - Vite is pronoucned "veet".
 Supposed to be French for "quick", or an allusion